Is Your iPhone Compromised? How to Tell and What to Do.

 How To Tell If Your iPhone Is Hacked

-Yes, iPhones can be hacked.
+Yes, iPhones can be Compromised.
 Although Apple’s iOS is known for being a relatively secure operating system, certain vulnerabilities can still be exploited.
 These loopholes are often used to install malware or access private data without your consent.
-Hacking methods range from phishing attacks to using jailbroken devices and installing malicious apps.
+Compromised methods range from phishing attacks to using jailbroken devices and installing malicious apps.
 Here are a few scenarios where your iPhone’s security could be compromised:

 • Downloading apps from unverified sources.